SZHOU47/CS410-Final-Project-shengqi7/README.md

       https://docs.anaconda.com/anaconda/install/linux/

-*	Data/Folder Setup - Put the CFPB complaints csv data in the home/[your username]/data folder, and leave the project.py and requirements.txt in the home/[your username] folder
+*	Data/Folder Setup - In the WSL/Ubuntu environment, put the CFPB complaints csv data in the home/[your username]/data folder, and leave the project.py and requirements.txt in the home/[your username] folder

 *	Ensure the following packages are installed by running requirements.txt:

   ```